Three women, three peaks, one world record

 All three agreed the sense of freedom and the headspace you get is a huge part of it, more so than with any other activity, because it demands a presence, simply focusing on where you’re going.

 Cass loves the deep conversations you get into during a long-distance ride, which you wouldn’t have down the pub.
-She added “You see the seasons change, the weather change.
+She adds: “You see the seasons change, the weather change.
 You’re a bit more connected to nature.”